ballerina-platform/module-ballerinax-aws.s3/amazons3/Module.md

 import wso2/amazons3;
 ```

-The Amazon S3 connector can be instantiated using the accessKeyId, secretAccessKey, securityToken, and region
+The Amazon S3 connector can be instantiated using the accessKeyId, secretAccessKey, securityToken, region
 and bucketName in the Amazon S3 client config.

 **Obtaining AWS credentials to Run the Sample**